22 FAQs about selling a business

 At completion, control of the business and assets will pass to the purchaser.
 Unless you are remaining as a director or employee, your resignation will normally take effect at the same time.

 You will be entitled to receive payment in accordance with the terms of the sale agreement.
 There will usually be some further accounting work to be done - for example, calculating the value of stock - as the price paid often depends on this.

-22. How can I minimise my tax liability on the money I receive from the sale?
+22. How can I minimise my tax liability on the money I receive from the sale of my business?

 The tax treatment depends on whether the transaction has been structured as a share transfer, the sale of assets or sale of a business as a going concern.
 Different methods of extracting money - for example, through paying a dividend to yourself, or making contributions to your pension scheme prior to completion - will also have different tax implications.

 There are also ways of deferring tax liabilities.
-For example, part of the purchase payments can be deferred, or you can reinvest the proceeds in another (qualifying) business and claim reinvestment relief.
+For example, part of the purchase payments can be deferred, or you can reinvest the proceeds in another (qualifying) business and claim Capital Gains Tax reinvestment relief.

 At the same time, you will need to consider the risks of any tax mitigation strategy.
 The way the transaction is structured and paid for will also have implications for the purchaser, and so will form part of your negotiations.

 These are all issues you should discuss with your advisers.